-- 1. The FDA has singular authority to waive any requirements in its regulations (e.g., IRBs do not have the authority to waive or modify the review or consent process).174 - 2.
-Waiver of consent is permitted in emergency circumstances without prior approval;175 - 3.
-Waiver of consent for investigational drug or device trials is permitted if the proposed clinical tests pose no more than minimal risk to [human] participants and includes appropriate safeguards to protect participants' rights, safety, and welfare;176 - 4.
-The FDA does not use the FWA mechanism;177 and - 5.
-The FDA defines "human subject" as a participant in research, whether as a recipient of the "test article" or the control (i.e., FDA does not govern information about an individual obtained from a secondary source).178
+- 3. Waiver of consent for investigational drug or device trials is permitted if the proposed clinical tests pose no more than minimal risk to [human] participants and includes appropriate safeguards to protect participants' rights, safety, and welfare; - 4.
+The FDA does not use the FWA mechanism; 511 and - 5.
+The FDA defines "human subject" as a participant in research, whether as a recipient of the "test article" or the control (i.e., FDA does not govern information about an individual obtained from a secondary source).
+512